Soft Tissue Surgery Benefits Dogs

 Choosing a veterinary surgical center with experienced dog surgeons play a crucial role in helping your pet recover well.
 Expert care not only supports a smoother recovery but can also contribute to a longer, healthier life.
 Whether your dog needs surgery for an injury, tumor, or stomach issue, proper care makes all the difference.
 Reach out to a Portland veterinary surgery center to learn how soft tissue surgery can improve your dog’s health and happiness.

-PVESC’s next Continuing Education dinner event is scheduled for June 9, 2025, at the Holiday Inn by the Bay in Portland, Maine.
+PVESC’s next Continuing Education dinner event is scheduled for November 3, 2025, at The Harraseeket Inn in Freeport, Maine.

 Schedule of Events